gohar94/Daakia/README.md

 LOL NO. Got Python 2 or above?
 You're good to go.

 ## Compatibility?
 I have tested it on Linux and OSX, works on both.
-Windows etc. still need testing; their **might** be a problem of directory structures/paths which needs fixing.
+Windows etc. still need testing; there **might** be a problem of directory structures/paths which needs fixing.

 ## Usage?
 Enter the **directory name (-d)** to save the emails in, the **URL of the POP server (-s)**, your **e-mail address (-e)** and **your password (-p)**. *Optionally*, you can also give a **(-n) number of e-mails** from the first e-mail that you want to fetch, in case you don't want to fetch all the e-mails in your inbox.